-Barry Hawkins specializes in effective agile product development for complex scenarios across the full range of organizational scales.
+Barry Hawkins specializes in effective agile product and game development for complex scenarios across the full range of organizational scales.

-He currently serves as Vice President of Product and Program Management at Zwift.
-Prior to Zwift, Barry has served in Engineering and Product Development leadership roles in a wide range of settings, including Netflix, Blizzard Entertainment, Hulu, and Riot Games.
+Barry consults and coaches product development organizations and game studios in their pursuit of greater effectiveness.
+He has served in Engineering and Product Development leadership roles in a wide range of settings, including Netflix, Blizzard Entertainment, Hulu, and Riot Games.
 He has nearly two decades of experience leveraging the values, tools, and technical disciplines of agile and lean Product Development in both full-time and consulting capacities.

 Prior to his career in software, Barry spent over a decade in the manufacturing sector, focused on industrial packaging and marking systems for manufacturing plants throughout the southeastern United States.
 He was responsible for the implementation, maintenance, and support of every system he sold, which was a formative experience that continues to influence his approach to Management and Product Development.